 - Reviewing referrals daily.
 Our internal triage process identifies those patients who need to see a specialist most urgently.

 - Actively recruiting and hiring new providers.
-We hope to have them in place and resume seeing all referrals by Januaury 2021.
+We hope to have them in place and resume seeing all referrals by March 2021.

 If you are unsure whether to refer your patient, please call our Clinical Intake Nurses at 206-987-2080, option 1.

 Please submit a referral that is complete.
 This helps us schedule your patient’s appointment in a timely manner and ensure their first visit is smooth and productive.